nfeng2022/Kalman-Filters/README.md

 # Kalman-filters
-Two classes for standard Kalman filter and extended Kalman filter are implemented for two benchmark problems.
+Two classes for standard Kalman filter and extended Kalman filter are implemented for two benchmark problems in the file "kalman_filters.py".

 ## Dependency
 - numpy